enclaive/enclaive-docker-go-sgx/README.md

 - Reduces the trusted computing base of its parent application to the smallest possible footprint

 <!-- WHY -->
-## Why use C-SGX (instead of "vanilla" Pyhton) images?
+## Why use Go-SGX (instead of "vanilla" Pyhton) images?
-Following benefits come for free with C-SGX :
+Following benefits come for free with Go-SGX :

-* Protect Clang code, files, applications, services, APIs, (AI) models against intelectual property theft/violation irrespectively where the application runs thanks to full fledge memory container encryption and integrity protection at runtime
+* Protect Golang code, files, applications, services, APIs, (AI) models against intelectual property theft/violation irrespectively where the application runs thanks to full fledge memory container encryption and integrity protection at runtime
 * Shield container application against container escape attacks with hardware-graded security against kernel-space exploits, malicious and accidental privilege [insider](https://www.ibm.com/topics/insider-threats) attacks, [UEFI firmware](https://thehackernews.com/2022/02/dozens-of-security-flaws-discovered-in.html) exploits and other "root" attacks using the corruption of the application to infiltrate your network and system
-* Build and deploy Clang application as usual while inheriting literally for free security and privacy through containerization including
+* Build and deploy Golang application as usual while inheriting literally for free security and privacy through containerization including
     * strictly better TOMs (technical and organizatorial measures)
     * privacy export regulations compliant deployment anywhere, such as [Schrems-II](https://www.europarl.europa.eu/RegData/etudes/ATAG/2020/652073/EPRS_ATA(2020)652073_EN.pdf)
     * GDPR/CCPA compliant processing ("data in use") of user data (in the cloud) as data is relatively anonymized thanks to the enclave